coreinfrastructure/best-practices-badge/background.md

 contain the files COPYING (contains GPLv3), COPYING.LGPL (contains LGPLv3),
-and COPYING.MPL (contains the Mozilla Public License Version 2.0), but it might not be obvious where each license applies just from those files.
+and COPYING.MPL (contains the Mozilla Public License Version 2.0), but it might not be obvious from those files to what each license applies.

 ## SQLite